lsammons/301n2-portfolio/04-lsammons/README.md

  ## TODO:
    1. As the creator, I want to be able to indicate solo vs team projects in the title of the project.
 (Add rawData field)
      - As the creator, I want the publish date to reflect months and years, not days.
+   2. As the creator, I want the header image to display full-screen and adapt to the screen size.
+    - As the creator, I want to fonts to wrap for each screen size and stay comprehensible.
+    - When in larger sizes, I want the modules to line up horizontally.
+    - style the filter choice box...

+  MODULES -- each portfolio project is a "module" of project...